johnjago/awesome-uncopyright/README.md

 - [Placing Documents into the Public Domain](https://cr.yp.to/publicdomain.html) - Legal details of this process.
 - [Opposition to Copyright](https://en.wikipedia.org/wiki/Opposition_to_copyright) - Wikipedia article discussing opposition to copyright.
+- [Using CC0 for Public Domain Software](https://creativecommons.org/2011/04/15/using-cc0-for-public-domain-software/) - Drawbacks of using CC0 to license computer programs.

 ## Blogs